Suspected Swindler Shaun King Accused Of Trying To Profit Off Of Chadwick Boseman’s Death, He Responds

 Mos Theft Shaun King is once again making headlines over allegations of seemingly shady behavior.

-King’s movements have been raising eyebrows for years even as he utilizes his platform to amplify reporting on the unjust murders of Black men and women across the country.
+King’s movements have been raising eyebrows for years even as celebs applaud him for utilizing his platform to amplify reporting on the unjust murders of Black men and women across the country.
 As The Daily Beast pointed out, despite his actions for BLM, there are seemingly some discrepancies especially when it comes to money and especially surrounding his failed relaunch of The North Star newspaper.

 The discrepancies have caused people to label him a “fraud”, and a “grifter” and they sparked that loooong laundry list of nicknames.
+People have also accused him of “profiting off of black pain.”

 The announcement of the new crowdfunding campaign revived rumors that have swirled on social media since it first launched that The North Star is more of a money-making maneuver than the “fully independent, unbought, unbossed media company focused on freedom” King had promised.